imRxqe/MW2/Readme.md

 # Ideas:
 * Decrypt known sprx files and compare functions, how they looked decompiled vs source
+* Compare functions with quake III Source
+* Run python server on pc and connect to it from sprx, send data to it, use as service etc.

 \# Overview Exploits/CVE

 * Known CVEs:

-> CVE-2018-10718 --> ExecuteClientMessage/ReadBitsCompressed (Sabotage, Momo5502 writeup)
+> CVE-2018-10718 --> ExecuteClientMessage/ReadBitsCompressed (Sabotage, Momo5502 writeup) => Just send connectionless udp package

 > CVE-2019-20893 --> PartyHost\_HandleJoinPartyRequest (BlastsMods)